Mathcounts: Chapter level

 All qualifying students compete individually.
 Students on an official school team also compete as a team.
-The countdown round is optional and can either be used to determine top individuals or as an unofficial round.
+The Countdown Round is optional and can either be used to determine top individuals or as an unofficial round.
 The top teams and individuals advance to the state competition.
 The exact number of qualifiers varies by region.

 State level

 All qualifying students compete individually.
 Students on a qualifying school team also compete as a team.
-The countdown round is optional and can either be used to determine top individuals or as an unofficial round.
+The Countdown Round is optional and can either be used to determine top individuals or as an unofficial round.
 The top 4 individuals qualify for the national competition.
 The coach of the winning school team is the coach for the state team.
 Some states have universities within the state that give scholarships to the top individuals of the state.

 National level

-Qualifying students and coaches receive an all-expense paid trip to the national competition.
+Qualifying students and coaches receive an all-expenses-paid trip to the national competition.
 The competition typically lasts 3–4 days on Mother's Day weekend.
 The coach of the state team is the supervisor for the team.
 The students compete individually for the title of national champion.
 They also compete as a team to represent their state.

-The 12 highest scoring individuals advance to the countdown round.
-The winner of this round is declared the national champion.
+The 12 highest scoring individuals advance to the Countdown Round.
+The winner of this round is declared the National Champion.

 Scholarships and prizes are awarded to the top individuals and top state teams.
-These winners can sometimes win a trip to Space Camp or to the White House to meet the current President of the United States.
+In the past, prizes have included trips to Space Camp or to the White House to meet the current President of the United States.

+National Math Club

+In addition to the Competition Series program, students can also participate in the National Math Club program.

+The National Math Club program allows schools and non-school groups to start a math club for free.
+Upon registering, club leaders earn free online access to dozens of games, explorations, and problem sets.

+Clubs that meet at least five times during the program year can achieve Silver Level Status, and clubs that complete a creative and collaborative project can achieve Gold Level Status.
+Clubs that achieve Silver Level and Gold Level can earn prizes and recognition.

 Other programs

-In addition to the competition program, students can also participate in the Math Video Challenge program and the National Math Club program.
-These programs are open to the same students as the competition program.

-Math Video Challenge program

-The Math Video Challenge program allows students in teams of 4 to create a video that explains the solution to a problem from the Mathcounts School Handbook in a real-world scenario.
-Judges review and score each video based on mathematical content, communication, creativity and real-world scenario.
-From the submitted videos, they select 50-100 Quarterfinalist videos.
-From these, they then select 12 Semifinalist videos and 6 Judges' Choice Winners.
-Then they select 4 Finalist videos.
-Finalist teams receive an all-expense paid trip to the national competition where they present their video at the Math Video Challenge Finals.
-The 224 students that qualified for the national competition then vote to determine the winning video.
-The 4 winning students receive trophies and scholarships.